St. Joseph Island (Ontario): Tourism

 Tourism is the primary source of income on St. Joseph Island.
 The island is a popular tourist destination, especially for cottagers from nearby Sault Ste.
 Marie, and visitors from the United States.
 Most of the island is privately owned, with many seasonal cottages situated near Richards Landing and Hilton Beach.

 Festivals and events geared towards the tourist economy are held throughout the year, including the annual Maple Syrup Festival in Richards Landing, Arts at the Dock in Hilton Beach, the Great Canadian Arts Festival and Canada Day Tractor Trot in Richards Landing, private arts and craft sales, the St. Joseph Island Triathlon and the annual community nights in Richards Landing and Hilton Beach.

 The island is an attractive destination for cyclists, with the 70 km Highway 548 loop around the island being a particularly popular route, offering a variety of hills, straightaways and scenery.

 Attractions include Fort St. Joseph national historical site, maintained by Parks Canada, and the St. Joseph Island Museum.

 Farming

 Many small family farms or hobby farms operate on the island producing corn and other vegetables, beef, dairy, lamb, poultry and eggs.
 There are currently three dairy farms operating on the island that produce and provide milk to regional dairies, including Farquhar Dairies.

-Güenter Schmidt and his son Kenton ran a pheasant preserve on the island for many years, contributing to a healthy pheasant population today.
+Güenter Schmidt and his son Kenton ran a pheasant preserve on the island for many years, in the 1960's, but even with a pheasant release by the SJI Hunters and Anglers, the pheasants have not done as well as the turkeys.
 The island is also popular for hunting and fishing.